NEWS

 February 2nd, 2025

-If you find yourself traveling through central Ohio and enjoy unusual roadside landmarks or stories tied to American manufacturing, the Longaberger Basket Building in Newark is worth a pause.
-The seven-story structure, famously shaped like a woven basket, still stands along East Main Street (1500 E Main St, Newark, OH 43055)—an unmistakable reminder of a time when the Longaberger name was recognized nationwide.
+If you find yourself traveling through central Ohio and have an appreciation for unusual roadside landmarks or stories tied to American manufacturing, the Longaberger Basket Building in Newark is worth a stop.
+The seven-story structure, famously shaped like a woven basket, still stands along East Main Street (1500 E Main St, Newark, OH 43055)—an unmistakable reminder of a time when the Longaberger name was recognized across the country.

-Built in the late 1990s as the headquarters for the Longaberger Company, the building was designed to resemble one of the brand’s handcrafted maple baskets, complete with two massive handles rising from the roof.
-At its height, the company employed thousands and relied on a nationwide network of independent sales consultants, becoming a recognizable part of American retail culture.
+Built in the late 1990s as the headquarters for the Longaberger Company, the building was designed to replicate one of the brand’s handcrafted maple baskets—complete with two large handles rising from the roof.
+At its peak, the company employed thousands and relied on a nationwide network of independent sales consultants, becoming a recognizable part of American retail culture.

-After years of financial challenges, the company closed its doors in 2018.
-Since then, the building has remained vacant, occasionally making headlines as proposals surface to repurpose it into offices, a hotel, or mixed-use space.
-While its future is uncertain, the structure itself continues to draw attention simply by existing—quiet, oversized, and oddly fascinating.
+After years of financial challenges, the company closed in 2018.
+Since then, the building has remained vacant, occasionally returning to public attention as new ideas emerge to repurpose it into offices, a hotel, or mixed-use space.
+While its long-term future remains uncertain, the structure continues to draw interest simply by existing—quiet, oversized, and unlike anything around it.

-Visitors can no longer tour the interior, but standing outside the building is an experience in itself.
-The scale, the craftsmanship, and the sheer improbability of the design make it one of those places that photographs never quite capture properly.
-It’s the kind of stop that feels spontaneous and memorable, especially for travelers who enjoy discovering places that don’t fit neatly into a guidebook category.
+Visitors can no longer access the interior, but standing outside the building is an experience in itself.
+The scale and design are difficult to fully appreciate in photos, making it one of those places that feels more memorable in person.
+It’s a natural stop for travelers who enjoy discovering locations that don’t fit neatly into a typical itinerary.

-For those turning the stop into a broader Ohio trip, the surrounding region offers plenty to explore.
+For those turning the visit into a broader Ohio trip, the surrounding region offers a strong contrast to the industrial story of Newark.
 Hocking Hills State Park, located to the south, is one of the state’s most visited natural areas, known for its caves, waterfalls, sandstone cliffs, and well-maintained trail system.
-It’s an easy addition for travelers looking to balance architecture and history with time outdoors.
+It’s an easy addition for travelers looking to combine architecture, history, and time outdoors.

-The Longaberger Basket Building may not always be there in its current form.
-Whether it’s eventually restored, repurposed, or changed entirely, it remains a distinctive piece of roadside Americana for now.
-If you’re passing through Ohio, it’s one of those places worth seeing in person—quiet, unusual, and tied to a chapter of American business history that still lingers in the landscape.
+The Longaberger Basket Building may not always remain in its current form.
+Whether it’s eventually restored, repurposed, or changed entirely, it stands today as a distinctive piece of roadside Americana—quietly representing a chapter of American business history that still lingers in the landscape.

 Happy travels!